 Best FIRE Podcasts

 For many investors, the ultimate dream is financial independence: having enough money to live on for the rest of your life without needing to work.
 Most people expect, or at least hope, to reach this goal by the time they reach retirement age.

-These guests talk about their lives, how they got into FIRE, and their thoughts and strategies on all types of financial issues, such as tackling debt, cutting expenses, investing, building passive income, and estate planning.
+These guests talk about their lives, how they got into FIRE, and their thoughts and strategies on all types of financial issues.
+Topics include tackling debt, cutting expenses, investing, building passive income, and estate planning.

 For instance, in one episode, they devote about 10 minutes to Mendonsa’s experiments with online grocery shopping and his conclusions about how much value different services offer for the money.
 Listening to these episodes is like overhearing a casual chat between two friends who just happen to talk a lot about money.

 How to Listen

 Paula Pant is a real estate investor, blogger, and author of the e-book “Escape,” which is about ways to break free from the 9-to-5 routine.
-Her podcast, “Afford Anything,” takes its name from her slogan, “You can afford anything, but not everything.”
+Her podcast, “Afford Anything,” takes its name from her slogan: “You can afford anything, but not everything.”

 Episodes of “Afford Anything” run anywhere from 60 to 80 minutes.
 In about half the episodes, Pant interviews experts in fields such as investing, psychology, and behavioral economics.
-She’s spoken with Emmy-nominated CBS News business analyst Jill Schlesinger, author David Bach of the “Finish Rich” series, and a couple identified only as “Mike and Lauren” who achieved financial independence by 30 after running about a dozen different businesses.
+She has spoken with Emmy-nominated CBS News business analyst Jill Schlesinger, author David Bach of the “Finish Rich” series, and a couple identified only as “Mike and Lauren” who achieved financial independence by age 30 after running about a dozen different businesses.

 Some episodes are mostly just Pant talking solo, interspersed with recordings of listener questions and punctuated with occasional sound effects.
 However, thanks to Pant’s delightful speaking voice and bubbly personality, listening to her never grows tiresome.

 How to Listen

 These are the most recommended podcasts on personal finance, but they’re only a dozen out of hundreds of shows on the subject.
-Search for “money” or “finance” on iTunes or Stitcher, and you’ll find podcasts on every possible financial topic.
+Search for “money” or “finance” on Apple Podcasts or Stitcher, and you’ll find podcasts on every possible financial topic.
 There are investing podcasts, career podcasts, and FIRE podcasts.
 There are podcasts devoted to earning, spending, saving, investing, and understanding your relationship with money.

 So if the particular financial topic that interests you wasn’t included in this list, that doesn’t mean it isn’t out there.
 No matter what you want to learn about money, with a little digging, you should be able to find a podcast that covers it.